rockwood/www/_posts/2016-07-11-concurrent-feature-tests-with-phoenix.md

 config :your_app, sql_sandbox: true
 ```

-Then use the flag to conditionally add add it your endpoint during acceptance tests.
+Then use the flag to conditionally add add it your endpoint during feature tests.

 **IMPORTANT:** The order of plugs matters, and this one must be listed before any others.